mikefilonov/automata/README.md

 ```

 ## Quick start
 The following is an example code which runs on ```AMManualTaskManager``` implementation.
-First, the code creates two tasks which are stoped and some points in code (```wait: nil```).
-Second, the code starts the execution loop and manually sends ```doNext``` code to resume next pending task.
+In this implementation by "event" concidered the call to "doNext" method.

-Just run the following code in Pharo Playground:
+Run the following code in Pharo Playground:

 ```smalltalk
 automata := AMManualTaskManager new.